microsoft/reactxp/docs/docs/components/button.md

 accessibilityLiveRegion: AccessibilityLiveRegion =
     undefined; // Android and web only

+// Id of an expandable element revealed by the button.
+Describes a relation between button and element to screen reader.
+ariaControls: string = undefined; // Web only

+// Specifies a unique id for an HTML element
+id: string = undefined; // Web only

 // Expose the element and/or its children as accessible to Screen readers importantForAccessibility?: ImportantForAccessibility = ImportantForAccessibility.yes;